 This guide highlights some recent changes made since 2016 in the effort to improve university student education in India.

-1. Educational Loan Repayment: In the bid to aid students from poor financial backgrounds, in early 2016 the government developed an initiative to assist with university funding.
+1. Educational Loan Repayment: In a bid to aid students from poor financial backgrounds, the government developed an initiative to assist with university funding in early 2016.

 The loan will be offered to indebted students from a household with annual income of RD 6 lakhs.
 The government will allocate 90%, 75%, 50% and 25% of repayment to Indian students in their first, second third and fourth year respectively.
 This change took effect on 1st April 2016.